VioletStarsinChains/FelixSaysDoubt/README.md

 - Field Guides/ - Things I dont understand, but professionals might!

+- diagrams/ - Where I put the.... diagrams

 - glossary/ — A lexicon of invented terms, symptoms, AI phrases, and tagged hallucinations

 - timeline.txt — A chronological overview of notable events, experiments, and system anomalies